Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 ### Conclusion
 When looking over the results to create a top 3 I can conclude that for both projects it's the same 3 criteria that are the most important to test.
 So I will continue my research looking for the most optimal way of communicating based on these 3 criteria:

-- Scalability
+#### Scalability

-- Performance
+#### Performance
+I will be testing the performance by looking at response time, throughput and error rate.
+These three seem the most useful to compare the different types of communication.

-- Reliability
+#### Reliability